RyanAmeri/blog/0007-deep-js-foundations-v3.md

 - What exactly is the difference between `==` and `===`? _(hint: if you think that `==` doesn't check the types, you are wrong!)_
 - Why was `let` and `const` introduced in JavaScript and what do they actually do?
 - What's the difference between a function declaration and function expression?
-What is this "hoisting" you keep seeing and why is it different between a function declaration and a function expression?
+What is this "hoisting" you keep seeing?
 - Where should you use arrow functions and where should you avoid them?
+- Should you avoid using `this`?
+When should you use a namespace object and when should you use a module?

 The blog series is based on [Kyle Simpson's](https://twitter.com/getify?lang=en) excellent [Deep JavaScript Foundations v3](https://frontendmasters.com/courses/deep-javascript-v3/introduction/) course on Frontend Masters.
 The slides for the course are freely available [here](https://static.frontendmasters.com/resources/2019-03-07-deep-javascript-v2/deep-js-foundations-v2.pdf).